joermo/usb-kvm/README.md

 ```

 - Using `-f` for initial configuration to remove any annoying guesswork is highly encouraged.
-- If display inputs only switch once and won't switch back, try using the `-d` flag alongside `-v`.
+- If monitor inputs only switch once and won't switch back, try using the `-d` flag alongside `-v`.

 ## Running script directly
 python3 kvm.py